 This runaway mine train’s story is an interesting insight into theme park operations.
 In addition to being Dollywood’s first outdoor coaster, the ride was also the first roller coaster at Six Flags over St. Louis.

-The Thunder Express began as a half of the twin tracked River King Mine Train in the early 70s.
+The Thunder Express began as half of the twin-tracked River King Mine Train in the early 70s.

 The secondary track was sold to Dollywood and rebranded in 1988.

 Interestingly, anyone who wishes can still ride both halves of the original 1971 ride, albeit with several modifications having been made over the years.

 The primary Mine Train track is still in operation at Six Flags.
 And its sister, the former Thunder Express, is in operation at Magic Springs Theme and Water Park in Hot Springs, Ark.

 Today it operates under the name Big Bad John, as it has since it opened there in 2002.

 Thunder Road was a motion ride that came onto the scene in 1996.
 And it taught us everything we ever needed to know about the history of moonshine.